gomorpheus/morpheus-docs/_build/html/_sources/administration/integrations/salt.rst.txt

 `salt '*' test.ping`

 will return empty unless there are existing Minions with accepted keys on the Master.
-However, provisioning Minions via {morpheus} is extremely easy.
+However, provisioning Minions via |morpheus| is extremely easy.

 Provisioning with Saltstack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^